 Every time you see the line in that graph jump up, that usually means an Amazon sale.

 Are you seeing sales taking place that aren’t in January and August?
 For nearly every book, the answer should be: Yes, lots.

-A slightly less inaccurate belief goes:
+One slightly less inaccurate textbook selling belief

 “Textbooks only sell steadily during August and January. “